raspberrypilearning/pico-probe/en/step_1.md

 --- /no-print ---

 ### You will need:

+**For the circuit:**
 - Raspberry Pi Pico
-- Two metal screws (as soil probes)
+- Pin-pin jumper wires
+- Terminal block
-- 10kΩ (or 11kΩ) resistor
+- 10kΩ or 11kΩ resistor
 - LED (any color)
+- 5V USB power or battery pack (optional)

+**For the soil probe:**
+- Two metal screws
-- Recycled jig or support (any rigid material that can hold screws apart – e.g., bottle lid, yoghurt cup, popsicle stick, scrap wood/plastic)
+- Material to hold the screws (bottle lid, yoghurt cup, popsicle stick, or scrap wood)
+- Scissors
+- Pen?
+- Handle material (such as…..
+- Wire stippers?
+- Glue / tape?
-- Jumper wires (Pin-Socket & Pin-Pin)
+- Pin-socket jumper wires

-**Optional:**
-- 5V USB power or battery pack (for portability)